 In the spring of the junior year, the registrar sends rising seniors who plan to graduate in the following year a graduation audit form indicating their progress toward fulfilling degree requirements.
 This audit begins the graduation clearance process that continues through the senior year.
 Students should meet with their faculty advisers to review degree requirements and to plan their senior year registrations.
-In October of the senior year, seniors are sent an Application for Graduation form to complete and return to the Registrar’s Office by November 1.
+At the beginning of the fall semester, seniors complete the Application for Graduation. .
 Bachelor degrees are awarded in January, May and September.

 Students who have completed all degree requirements by the date grades are due for the second semester may participate in the May commencement.